Angel-nin/To-Do-Roulette/README.md

   - Marks the task green when done

 ## How to Run the Program
-1. Open the Prpoect File
+1. Open the Project File
 2. Run the program by pressing F5 or clicking 'Run'
 3. Follow the on-screen instructions to enter task names and dates